 The Law Library has six computer terminals, one ADA compliant workstation, and two book magnifiers/readers on the first floor.
 The computers are intended for use by public patrons.
-An additional eighteen terminals are available on the third floor in the computer lab, which are reserved for student, faculty, and staff use.
-A free scanner is available in the computer lab for student use.
 The microfiche room on the first floor houses a computer with a Microform reader to access the microform collection.